Putnam Independent Living Services (PILS) incorporates

 materials can be made available in alternate formats.
 Spanish speaking staff

-are available at PILS, as are Sign Language interpreters.
+are available at PILS, as are Sign Language interpreters by appointment.

 Assistance in understanding